floatzcss/floatz/README.md

 Layouting complex forms is as easy as layouting pages.
 It´s just necessary to use *boxes* and *layouters* and *spacers* to create any imaginable form grid.

 ####Layouting with spacers

+The following sample uses *spacers* to add white space to the input form.
 ```
 <form class="flz_form">
   <div class="flz_box flz_l50">